Drugs and Pharma sectors lead growth in exports from SEZs

-New Delhi, Aug 31 (IANS) Led by drugs and pharmaceuticals, India's exports from special economic Zones (SEZs) rose by 41.5 per cent on a year-on-year (YoY) basis to Rs 2.15 lakh crore in Q1FY22.
+New Delhi: Led by drugs and pharmaceuticals, India's exports from special economic Zones (SEZs) rose by 41.5 per cent on a year-on-year (YoY) basis to Rs 2.15 lakh crore in Q1FY22.

 Exports from these zones had taken a hit during the fiscal year 2020-21 due to Covid disruptions and lockdown.